Clarkston Community Garden

 Features:

-The garden has grown tremendously the past year.
+The garden has grown tremendously the past few years.
 Now there is a gazebo to offer shade with benches for sitting.
 Landscaping is coming along nicely.
 The flowering trees are filling out and producing.
 The flowers are blooming and ready for cutting.
-Our local art community is adding color and pop with artist sculptures throughout the garden,various rock features and stone paths are being installed at the moment.
+Our local art community is adding color and pop with artist sculptures throughout the garden, various rock features and stone paths are being installed.
 Garden art, custom bird houses, and painted rocks are easily spotted.
 Members have unique beds and each one is different.

 Something new is always popping up and our animal community have increased.
 A covey of quail are always nestled in the bushes and don't be surprised if you find a clutch of eggs.
 Currently we have a digger in the back making holes, so be careful when along the backside of the fence.